 If you’ve only staying in Ipoh for a while, plan your itinerary accordingly to include at least one of these!

-A few of them are close to each other but don’t let that be your deciding factor to visit them!
+A few of them are close to each other but don’t let that be your deciding factor to visit them.
 Quality is better than quantity.

 By the way, some of these aren’t that easy to find or get to so if you need some help:

 You can book a private tour to take you to these places and give you more local insight at the same time!
-Book a Ipoh tour with RayTheTour by sending them a message on WhatsApp!
+Book an Ipoh tour with RayTheTour by sending them a message on WhatsApp!

 Conclusion

 It will take you a few days (maybe even a week!) to see all the beautiful temples in Ipoh!
-And each one has something that sets it apart from the others!
+And each one has something that sets it apart from the others.

 We’ve made it easier for you to select which ones you should visit with this list.
 Our personal favorites are Kek Lok Tong and Sam Poh Tong.